IAR 80: Prototypes

 A side effect of this extreme rearward position was that the pilot had even worse forward visibility while taxiing than most other taildraggers.
-To address this somewhat, the pilot's seat was raised slightly and a bubble-style canopy was added.
+To address this somewhat, the pilot's seat was raised slightly and a bubble canopy was added.

 The updated prototype was tested competitively against the Heinkel He 112, which had arrived in Romania as the start of a potentially large order.
-Although the He 112 was more modern and much more heavily armed with two machine guns and two 20 mm cannon, the ARR ordered 100 IAR 80s in December 1939 while only 30 He 112s were accepted.
+Although the He 112 was more heavily armed with two machine guns and two 20 mm cannon, the IAR 80 proved to be a better design and the ARR ordered 100 IAR 80s in December 1939 while only 30 He 112s were accepted.
 The government in Bucharest ordered another 100 IAR 80s in August 1940.
 Further orders for batches of 50 IAR 80s followed on 5 September 1941 and 11 April 1942, then another 100 on 28 May 1942, to be followed by 35 of the IAR 81C development in February 1943, with a further 15 in January 1944.

 IAR 80

 Production of the IAR 80 started immediately, although the armament proved to be a serious problem.
 The prototype had mounted only two Belgian-made Fabrique Nationale 7.92 mm machine guns, a licensed modification of the Browning .30 cal.
 This armament was not heavy enough against modern aircraft, and the production model was expected to mount six.
 The German invasion of Belgium in 1940 suspended the supply from FN, and there was no suitable replacement.
-Lacking armament, production was halted.
-The Germans only allowed the delivery of the guns to resume after Romania joined the Axis in November 1940.
-As a result the first production IAR 80 didn't roll off the line until January 1941, although the first batch of 20 were delivered by the middle of February.
+The first aircraft began production in January 1940, and by 10 July the first IAR 80 took flight, followed by the 2nd on 19 July.
+The first five aircraft were ready to be delivered in November, with the first batch of 20 being delivered by the middle of February 1941.
+By April, all 50 initially ordered IAR 80s were delivered.
 The armament supply remained inadequate so production models only carried four guns.